sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 ## How roles work

-The function of a role is to provide a simple and standard set of system permissions, which can then be assigned to users within an organization.
+The function of a role is to control access to CloudMC functionality in a simple, standard way.
 (For environment roles, see section *Environment Roles*.)
+A role can be assigned to users within an organization.
 Roles are enforced in the Web user interface as well as in the CloudMC API.
-Custom roles can define permissions that are aligned to business needs, and can also provide access to a different organization.
+Custom roles can define permissions that are aligned to business needs, and can also enable collaboration by granting access to a different organization.

 All roles have a *scope*, which can be any of the following:
 - All organizations in CloudMC